-Due to high demand for outbound auto transportation, rates from California to Texas are often significantly higher than they are from Texas to California.
+Due to the high demand for outbound auto transportation, rates from California to Texas are often significantly higher than they are from Texas to California.

-Though you’ll need to get quotes based on your particular vehicle type, transportation needs and dates, expect to pay between $800 and $1,500.
+Though you’ll need to get quotes based on your particular vehicle type, transportation needs, and dates, expect to pay between $800 and $1,500.

 But keep in mind that using auto transporters between May and September (peak season) generally means higher prices and limited availability as car carriers reach maximum capacity.